CHMGhost/statussentry-wordpress/status-sentry/CONTRIBUTING.md

 composer run test
 ```

+The plugin includes several test suites:

+1. **Core Framework Tests**: Test the core framework components (hooks, data pipeline, etc.)
+2. **Performance Benchmark Tests**: Test the performance of key operations against defined targets
+3. **Plugin Compatibility Tests**: Test compatibility with popular WordPress plugins

+When adding new features, please add appropriate tests:

+- Add unit tests for new classes and methods
+- Add performance benchmark tests for performance-critical operations
+- Add plugin compatibility tests if your changes might affect compatibility with other plugins

+All test files should be added to the `tests` directory and included in `run-tests.php`.

 ## Documentation

 Documentation is a crucial part of this project.
 Please update the documentation when you make changes to the code.